mrnkr/redux-saga-toolbox/README.md

 * 1.0.0 - First release, had some trouble with config files.
 That's why the actual first release was 1.0.2 😬
 * 1.0.3 - If you were one of the few amazing people that downloaded the library as soon as I released it you may have noticed inconsistencies in the documentation...
 I tried to fix all the problems I could find in this version...
 Sorry!!
 * 1.0.8 - Updated the documentation to fix some discrepancies and fixed the forms reducer so that it does not re-register a form.
-* 1.0.9 - Updated selectors to be memoized
+* 1.0.9 - Updated selectors to be memoized.
+* 1.0.10 - Updated saga generator typings to support predicates as takeEvery and subscribe actions.
+If you're like me you wanted this to trigger the same saga with multiple actions.

 ### The boy scout rule